When designing a custom cable solution for a medical device, what considerations are needed?

 1 | What is the primary purpose of the cable component?
 What function will it provide?

 For example, if a tube is needed, it will be important to know if the tube needs to supply, vacuum, or vent.
 If shielding is required, is it to reduce interference or provide structural integrity and protect the cable from wear and tear?

 2 | What are the desired cable features?

 If flexibility is determined to be a desired feature, then different durometers or ‘hardness’ will be specified accordingly when it comes to tubing.
 Or when considering a braid shield, a box weave braid will offer a higher flex life, but a spiral shield will be more flexible.

-3 | What type of environment will the cable be exposed to during the lifecycle of the application?
+3 | What environment will the cable experience during the application lifecycle?

 Ultimately, the distinction comes down to use and application.
 If your cable needs to move well, it must be flexible.
-If your cable needs to move often, it must have a high flex life.
-In many applications, such as electrophysiology or laparoscopic surgery, both flexibility and high flex life are required.
+If your cable needs to move often, it must have a high-flex life.
+In many applications, such as electrophysiology or laparoscopic surgery, both flexibility and high-flex life are required.

 From a cable design perspective, start your connectivity considerations early in your medical device design to save time and possible frustration at the end of your project.